Learn About Philadelphia Area Great Careers Group

 It is important to connect with people and engage in networking.

-Join the Philadelphia Area Great Careers Group (PAGCG) meetings if you want to network with anyone who may attend our meetings.
-We are all inclusive, diverse, and equitable and our meetings are open to everyone.
+Join the Great Careers Groups meetings if you want to network.
+We are an all inclusive, diverse, and equitable organization and our meetings are open to everyone.

 When you attend meetings, ensure you follow up on leads and advice you received.
 Stay in touch between meetings.
 Build stronger relationships with those you have met and meet new people to initiate new connections.